restarian/brace_umd/docs/options.md

 This option will convert all definition types into the one specified.
 E.g. ```{force_type: "requirejs"}``` will use requirejs as the only definition type even if *define* is specified in the module.
 This is possible because all AMD syntax is similar.
 E.g. *function(id, deps array, callback, err_callback)*

-* print: *Object*

-This option will be passed to the bracket print module if one is found within the commonjs structure.